 Every time we talk with Chris Lilly, we learn something new.
-Guess that’s what happens when you’re chatting up the executive chef for Decatur, Alabama’s Big Bob Gibson Bar-B-Q, a 10-time World BBQ champ, Kingsford University professor and author of Big Bob Gibson’s BBQ Book.
+Guess that’s what happens when you’re chatting up the executive chef for Decatur, Alabama’s Big Bob Gibson Bar-B-Q, a double-digit World BBQ champ, Kingsford University professor and author of Big Bob Gibson’s BBQ Book.

 “I want to use fire and flame and smoke to the greatest benefit.
 I’m not a barbecue guy or a grilling guy—I often use a combination of both.”